sunisho/shomediablog/content/post/india2016.md

 Just two days after the election, I followed through on what could have been construed as a much needed escape plan and flew to India.
 Truth be told I would have gotten on that plane even if our country didn't elect a budding despot as our Commander in Chief.

-This trip, the sixth in the course of my life, was to witness the long awaited and much anticipated wedding of my niece Iya and her long-time boyfriend Nikunj.
+This trip, the sixth in my life, was to witness the wedding of my niece Iya and her long-time boyfriend Nikunj.

 ### <a href="http://bit.ly/sunishindia2016" target="blank">Click for full photo album</a>

 I had been to many Indian weddings in the States, but this was the first one I had attended in India that I would actually remember.
 The only other time I had this pleasure was when Iya's mother, my Didi, got married 28 years earlier.
-Being only two years old, the only memories I have of that are reflections of the stories and pictures that resulted.
+Having been only two years old, I only remember what people tell me.

 ## `#NIKISH`